Breen Laboratory

 Laboratory of A-to-I RNA editing and rare neurodevelopment disorders

-Our research is dedicated to RNA editing and genetics/genomics of neurological disorders.
+Our research is dedicated to RNA editing and genetics/genomics of brain aging and neurological disorders.
 We are especially passionate about rare neurodevelopment disorders.
 We combine methodologies across human neurogenetics, computational biology, molecular biology, and cellular neuroscience.
 We have three main research foci:

 1. We pioneer state of the art genomic investigations of monogenic neurodevelopment disorders.